abdull2325/Blockchain-in-python-and-flask/README.md

     "amount": 10
   }
 }
+Description: Signs a transaction using the provided private key.
-4. Mine a New Block
+3. Mine a New Block
 Endpoint: /mine
 Method: GET
+Description: Mines a new block and adds it to the blockchain.

-5. Get the Full Blockchain
+4. Get the Full Blockchain
 Endpoint: /chain
 Method: GET
+Description: Retrieves the entire blockchain.

-6. Register a Node
+5. Register a Node
 Endpoint: /nodes/register
 Method: POST
 Body:
-jsonCopy{
+json

+{
   "nodes": ["http://localhost:5001"]
 }
+Description: Registers new nodes in the network.

-7. Resolve Conflicts
+6. Resolve Conflicts
 Endpoint: /nodes/resolve
 Method: GET
+Description: Resolves conflicts between nodes to achieve consensus.

-8. Create a Smart Contract
+7. Create a Smart Contract
 Endpoint: /smart_contract/new
 Method: POST
 Body:
-jsonCopy{
+json

+{
   "condition": "if temperature > 30",
   "action": "send 10 tokens to recipient"
 }
+Description: Creates a new smart contract with specified conditions and actions.

-9. Create a Token
+8. Create a Token
 Endpoint: /token/create
 Method: POST
 Body:
-jsonCopy{
+json

+{
   "name": "TokenName",
   "total_supply": 1000000
 }
+Description: Creates a new token with a specified name and total supply.